guritkaurlab/guritkaurlab.github.io/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "Gurjit Kaur Lab - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University."
+excerpt: "Gurjit Kaur Lab at Delhi Technological University."
 sitemap: false
 permalink: /
 ---

-We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+We are a dynamic research group at the [Delhi Technological University](http://www.dtu.ac.in/).
+Our group is mainly involve in the study of the semiconductor photonics and optoelectronic devices and systems with a strong emphasis on vertical-cavity surface-emitting lasers (VCSELs).
+We are also pursuing the next generation of photonic devices, such as photonic crystal waveguides and cavities, to enable further optical communication advances.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >